implosion07/List-of-all-Research-Internship-Program-for-IIT-and-NITs/README.md

 ### 42.[Summer Internship in IIT Hyderabad](https://ee.iith.ac.in/intern.html)
 * Only for candidates from EE, ECE and EI background are eligible to apply
 #### Deadline: 21 March

+SEE INTERNSHIPS FOR REMAINING NITS AND IITS ALSO BESIDES REMAINING IIITS IISERS ETC CAN ALSO BE CONSIDERED